AnirudhPanchangam/anirudhpanchangam.github.io/_posts/dev-ops/2019-10-08-docker-for-development.markdown

         - postgres
     - cache:
         - redis
-    - messaging service:
+    - messaging-service:
         - rabbitmq
     - server:
         - nginx

-So, to summarize what i've jotted down, our application will have:
+So, to summarize what I've jotted down, our application will have:

 1) HTTP service written in **nodejs**.
 2) A python service that listens on queues on rabbitmq.